Course description

 f.
 Practical Exercises

-e.
-Course completion certificate and next steps in the cybersecurity career
+f.
+Course completion certificate and next steps

 What will i learn?